Validate data within nested structures

 - State validation rules

-In an inspection application, the inspector specifies the range of a pressure gauge used to take measurements.
-The inspector then makes a series of measurements.
-If any measurements are outside of the range of the gauge, the inspector is prevented from submitting the record.
+In an inspection application, the inspector is using a particular pressure gauge used to take measurements.
+The pressure gauge range is copied into the form through a lookup.
+If any measurements are outside of the range, the inspector made an invalid measurement is prevented from submitting the record.

-In the Form section, select the nested structure field containing the values to be validated (e.g., Measurements List) and click on the Customize Nested Form link
+In the Form section, select the nested field containing the values to be validated (e.g., Measurements List) and click on the Customize Nested Form link.

 - Create a new Numeric field.
 This field will indicate if the nested record contains an invalid value.

-- Label the field appropriately (e.g., Measurement Invalid)
+- Label the field appropriately (e.g., Invalid Measurement).

 (Measurement >= PressureGaugeMin AND Measurement <= PressureGaugeMax) ?
 0 : 1)

-- Create a new field after the nested structure form
+- Create a new field after the nested field.